The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Methods and data

+Crucially, the counterfactual simulation aims to reproduce the hypothetical configuration of the day-ahead market in the absence of REC-driven generation and self-consumption.
+In this framework, the observed demand and supply curves, $D_{actual}(Pr)$ and $S_{actual}(Pr)$, constitute the empirical baseline from which synthetic curves are constructed to evaluate the equilibrium effects induced by RECs.
 As stated above, RECs typically self-consume a share of their electricity production.
 This self-consumed electricity is not visible in the observed market demand.
-In a counterfactual scenario where RECs are absent, this hidden demand would need to be satisfied by the wholesale market.
+In a counterfactual scenario where REC-supported distributed generation and associated self-consumption are absent, the corresponding net demand reduction would need to be satisfied by the wholesale market. \\

-Let \( \Delta Q_{\text{REC,d}} \) denote the total quantity of REC self-consumption.
+From now on, to maintain the focus on the synthetic counterfactual approach, we employ a simplified notation consistent with Subsection \ref{sec:mappingCER} In particular, $\Delta Q_{\text{REC,d}}$ corresponds to $E_{z}^{self}(t)$, while $\Delta Q_{\text{REC,s}}$ corresponds to $E_{z}^{exp}(t)$ in Eq. (\ref{eq:total-export}) and (\ref{eq:total-self}).\footnote{Time and zonal indices are omitted for expositional clarity, while the strategy applies to all zones and settlement periods.} Let then \( \Delta Q_{\text{REC,d}} \) denote the total quantity of REC self-consumption.
 To account for this, the demand curve is adjusted by shifting it horizontally to the right:

-On the supply side, RECs may inject electricity into the market through surplus generation.
-Removing RECs implies that this contribution is also removed from the market supply.
+On the supply side, RECs inject electricity into the market through surplus generation.\footnote{The GSE is responsible for informing the market operator, GME, about distributed generation volumes.
+The REC-driven quantities are then placed on the supply curve at zero price, along with the other distributed renewable generation.} Removing RECs implies that this contribution is also removed from the market supply.
 Let \( \Delta Q_{\text{REC,s}} \) represent the total quantity of REC-generated electricity that would have been offered to the market.
 The adjusted supply curve is thus defined as:

 This corresponds to a horizontal shift of the supply curve to the left.

 The counterfactual equilibrium price and quantity in the absence of RECs are denoted by \( Pr_{synt} \) and \( Q_{synt} \), respectively.
 These are determined by the intersection of the adjusted demand and supply curves: